alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 (with specific sections on [Industrial Engineering](https://clemson.libguides.com/IE), [Mathematics](https://clemson.libguides.com/Mathematics), and [Computer
 Science](https://clemson.libguides.com/ComputerScience)).
-I would like to thank our Librarian Jennifer Groff for a very productive email conversation, which helped me a lot in preparing this discussion and research in general.
+I would like to thank our Librarian Jennifer Groff for a very productive email conversation, which helped me a lot in preparing this discussion.
 There might be more useful sources -- check out the website!

 ### 🔎 Proactive search {#proactive-search}